SomeRandomOSDev/Console-Chip-8/README.md

 # Console Chip-8
-A small CHIP-8 emulator written in C in the console for fun
+A small CHIP-8 emulator written in one day in C for fun It runs in the console (text mode)

 ## Platforms
 - Windows